Area codes 212, 646, and 332: History

-Marble Hill

 Marble Hill, a neighborhood of the borough of Manhattan, is located on the mainland, contiguous with the Bronx.

 The Manhattan neighborhood of Marble Hill is located in the 718/347/929 numbering plan area (NPA), rather than the Manhattan NPA.

 Marble Hill, although administratively a part of the Borough of Manhattan, was severed from Manhattan Island by the construction of the Harlem River Ship Canal during 1895.
 The by-passed segment of the Harlem River was filled in 1914, making the community a geographic part of the Bronx.

 When the Bronx was reassigned with area code 718 in 1992, Marble Hill residents fought unsuccessfully to retain 212.
 Marble Hill's trunks are wired into the Bronx wire center, and it would have been too expensive for New York Telephone to rewire them.

 Market reputation

 A business with a 212 area code is often perceived as having the prestige of Manhattan and the convenience of stability, particularly if a number has been in service for several decades.
 An example is 212-736-5000 (PEnnsylvania 6-5000), the number for the Hotel Pennsylvania in Midtown.
 Prior to its closure in 2020 and subsequent demolition, the hotel claimed it was the oldest telephone number used continuously in New York City, though this is disputed.
 The owners of the hotel have stated the phone number will remain in use for the new office tower replacing the historic hotel.
 The hotel's phone number appears as the title of the 1940 Glenn Miller Orchestra hit song "Pennsylvania 6-5000".

 Area code 212 is considered prestigious by some Manhattan residents, because of its tradition as the city's original sole area code, and today's scarcity of available telephone numbers.
 Businesses sell 212-telephone numbers, although it is uncertain whether the customer or the telephone company is the legal owner of a number.
 In August 2010, AT&T reported that there were no new numbers available for area code 212.
 Several years before, new landlines in Manhattan were assigned in the newer area codes, and users ported 212 numbers obtained from online sales.